The Foundation for a Meaningful Life

 • What is the quarantine policy for ELC students who are close contacts?

-Close contacts who are fully vaccinated are not required to quarantine.
+Close contacts are not required to quarantine.
 If a household member is positive, the child should wear a mask for 10 days.

 • What is the ELC's absence policy?